InRule/DevOpsServices/doc/AzureEventGrid.md

 _A subscription tells Event Grid which events on a topic you're interested in receiving.
 When creating the subscription, you provide an endpoint for handling the event.
 You can filter the events that are sent to the endpoint.
 You can filter by event type, or subject pattern._

-With the InRule CI/CD framework, we provide a simple example of an Azure function that can be used to subscribe to the set Event Grid topic and send an email with the event details.
+With the InRule DevOps Services framework, we provide a simple example of an Azure function that can be used to subscribe to the set Event Grid topic and send an email with the event details.
 The steps for setting up the Azure function and for routing events to it are covered at [Route custom events to an Azure Function with Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-to-function).

 ![Function used with an Event Grid topic](../images/Sample8-EventGridToFunction.PNG)